maxmasudafarkas/Philadelphia_Entitlements_Analysis/_posts/2019-04-17-example-post.md

 toc_sticky: true
 ---

-# Section 1

-This is an example post.
-The posts are written in markdown.

-## Zoning Permits as a Percentage of Total Permits
+# Zoning Permits as a Percentage of Total Permits

 Since 2007, the City of Philadelphia's Department of Licenses and Inspections has issued close to 700,000 permits.
 These permits range in kind: Electrical, plumbing, and building alteration permits are among the most commonly issued permit types.
 Of these nearly 700,000 permits, zoning and use permits make up a substantial portion, representing approximately 14% of the total.